heroku/heroku-buildpack-php/support/installer/README.md

 Consider e.g. a case where an app and its dependencies require PHP, as well as the Redis extension.
 If it requires `php:*` and `ext-redis:*`, that should give the latest PHP for which an `ext-redis` is available, and the corresponding latest version of `ext-redis`.
 But if it requires `php:*` and `ext-redis:3.*`, that will install PHP 7.2, since `ext-redis` v3 is not compatible with PHP 7.3 or later.

-Then there are `conflict` rules (certain packages may not be installable together), `replace`s (a PHP build bundles a lot of built-in extensions that users may specify as an explicit dependency), dependencies between packages (`ext-blackfire`)
+Then there are `conflict` rules (certain packages may not be installable together), `replace`s (a PHP build bundles a lot of built-in extensions that users may specify as an explicit dependency), dependencies between packages (`ext-blackfire` needs the `blackfire` program)... a ton of complexity that Composer has already implemented.

 The full list of dependencies, as a graph with guaranteed integrity, is available from a project's `composer.lock`, conveniently flattened to a list of packages, so it can (relatively) easily be transformed into our own "`platform.json`" for the installation of "platform packages" (this is done by `bin/util/platform.php`).